gregversteeg/bio_corex/readme.md

 For instance, blue_column_1_label_name will show column_1_label_name in blue in the graphs folder.
 Any matplotlib colors are allowed.
 See the BIG5 data file and graphs produced by the command line utility.

+### Other files that are produced
+*text_files/groups.txt*
+Lists the variables in each group.

+*text_files/labels.txt*
+Gives a column for each latent factor (in layer 1) and a row for each patient/sample.
+The entry is the value of the latent factor (0,…dim_hidden-1)

+*text_files/cont_labels.txt*
+Gives a continuous number to sort each patient with respect to each latent factor.

+*relationships*
+For each latent factor, it shows pairwise plots between the top genes in each group.
+Each point corresponds to a sample/patient and the color corresponds to the learned latent factor.

 ### All options
 When you run vis_corex.py with the -h option, you get all the command line options.
 ```